Guide to the Survey of Employment, Payrolls and Hours

 Responses are summarized based on the following categories: 0 to 4 employees, 5 to 19, 20 to 49, 50 to 99, 100 to 299, 300 to 499, 500 and more, and all sizes.
 There are also further aggregated categories: size groups 0 to 49 employees, 50 to 299 or 300 and more.

 The data produced by enterprise size are generally more volatile than the overall monthly estimates.
-Estimates published by enterprise size may be affected by the movement of businesses from one size to another, from month to month.
+Estimates published by enterprise size may be affected by the movement of businesses from one size to another over time.
 Other events, such as strikes, temporary closures or changes in the structures of businesses on the Business Register will also cause volatility in the sizes series.
 While the data by enterprise size are an excellent research tool, they should not be used in contract escalation because of the potential for a higher level of volatility associated with these estimates.

 Section 7: Use of the SEPH earnings data for contract escalation